 It really casts a false light on what’s actually going on behind the scenes.
-I, for one, don’t want to be looked at as this person that has it all figured out and doesn’t have bad days, doesn’t struggle both in my personal and business life.
+I, for one, don’t want to be looked at as this person that has it all figured out and doesn’t have bad days, doesn’t struggle both in my personal and professional life.

 That’s so far from the truth that it’s laughable.
 So I titled this blog – Ten Things I’m Embarrassed To Tell You and I shouldn’t be embarrassed by this stuff.
-I mean it’s life stuff, it’s the real stuff.
+I mean it’s life stuff.
+It’s the real stuff.

 Let’s get to it.